 - Redundant Department of Redundancy: The word "creed" means a system of religious beliefs or faiths so the Creedish Church literally translates to the Church Church.

-- Sole Survivor: Over the course of ten years, the Creedish Cult began offing themselves till Tender Branson is the last one standing although it's later revealed his older twin brother, Adam, was the other unknown survivor.
-This, of course, attracted the media's attention, put Tender upfront in the limelight and things go downhill from there.
+- Sole Survivor: Over the course of ten years, the Creedish Cult began offing themselves and dwindling its population till Tender Branson is the last one standing although it's later revealed his older twin brother, Adam, was the other unknown survivor.
+This, of course, attracted the media's attention who put Tender upfront in the limelight and things go downhill from there.

 - Unusual Chapter Numbers: The book begins with Chapter 47, Page 289 and counts down to Chapter 1, Page 1.

-- The Voice: In-universe example, Tender has never seen the man and woman who employed him as their domestic helper and only communicates with them through a speakerphone.
+- The Voice: In-universe example, Tender has never seen the man and woman, until the climax, who employed him as their domestic helper and only communicates with them through a speakerphone.